Coastal Bend LNG selects Honeywell gas pretreatment solutions

+The new facility aims to scale LNG production to support global energy security.

-Honeywell’s modular LNG pretreatment solutions help remove contaminants from natural gas, reducing construction costs and project timelines.
-This enables Coastal Bend LNG to enhance production, efficiency, and equipment reliability.
+Honeywell’s modular LNG pretreatment solutions help remove contaminants from natural gas and can reduce construction costs and project timelines, enabling Coastal Bend LNG to enhance production, efficiency, and equipment reliability.

 “Coastal Bend LNG is committed to the integration of processes that can deliver our low-carbon LNG to global markets,” said Carlos Guzman, Chief Operating Officer of Coastal Bend LNG.
 “Honeywell’s proven pretreatment technology portfolio and their openness to innovate and integrate within our system are key enablers for our project.”